 While I loved Michael Rady as Darcy and enjoyed the holiday escapism, this version didn’t attempt to pay tribute to Jane Austen’s story and instead borrowed character names.
 More emotional depth would have improved this one.
 Still, it’s a fun watch.

 Silver Petticoat Award: Most idyllic small-town

 Where to Watch: You can buy it on Digital or DVD.
-The movie re-airs on December 24th on the Hallmark Channel.
-Check your local listings.
+The movie re-airs on July 15 and July 28 on the Hallmark Channel.
+Check your local listings for exact times.

 #14 Pride, Prejudice, and Mistletoe (2018)